Wodan58/joy1/doc/JOYimplJOY.md

 This definition makes it possible that local symbols can call each other.
-The only way to make it a 100% solution is to read the PRIVATE sections twice: during the first time defined symbols are registered in the symbol table and during the second time normal processing is done.
+The only way to make it a 100% solution is to read the PRIVATE sections twice: during the first read defined symbols are registered in the symbol table and during the second read normal processing is done.
 The benefit of this approach is that symbols, because they can be made local, do not show up in the symbol table.
 There is an other approach that requires no change: simply use forward declarations in the PRIVATE sections.
 For some implementations of